Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 12. Durian

 Compared to the smell of decaying flesh, the spicy scent of this enormous fruit coated in thorns is well recognized.
-But if you talk to a durian enthusiast, they’ll tell you that this light-yellow fruit is delicious.
+But if you talk to a durian enthusiast, they’ll tell you this light-yellow fruit is delicious.

 13. Eggs